Hunger

-While most of the world's people continue to live in Asia, much of the increase in hunger since 2015 occurred in Africa and South America.
+While most of the world's people continue to live in Asia, much of the increase in hunger since 2017 occurred in Africa and South America.
 The FAO's 2017 report discussed three principal reasons for the recent increase in hunger: climate, conflict, and economic slowdowns.
 The 2018 edition focused on extreme weather as a primary driver of the increase in hunger, finding rising rates to be especially severe in countries where agricultural systems were most sensitive to extreme weather variations.
 The 2019 SOFI report found a strong correlation between increases in hunger and countries that had suffered an economic slowdown.
 The 2020 edition instead looked at the prospects of achieving the hunger related Sustainable Development Goal (SDG).
 It warned that if nothing was done to counter the adverse trends of the past six years, the number of people suffering from chronic hunger could rise by over 150 million by 2030.
-The 2021 report reported a sharp jump in hunger caused by the COVID-19 pandemic.
+The 2023 report reported a sharp jump in hunger caused by the COVID-19 pandemic, which leveled off in 2022.
+According to the report of United Nations from 2025, hunger has increased globally for 6 years in a row.

 Many thousands of organizations are engaged in the field of hunger relief, operating at local, national, regional, or international levels.
 Some of these organizations are dedicated to hunger relief, while others may work in several different fields.
 The organizations range from multilateral institutions to national governments, to small local initiatives such as independent soup kitchens.
 Many participate in umbrella networks that connect thousands of different hunger relief organizations.
 At the global level, much of the world's hunger relief efforts are coordinated by the UN and geared towards achieving SDG 2 of Zero Hunger by 2030.